acfromspace/spacestone/README.md

     [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/acfromspace/spacestone)

 **Note:** Google Analytics is used for this project.
 To use it, create an account with Google Analytics and receive a key.
 Then create a `.env` file at the root of your project with `GOOGLE_ANALYTICS_ID=YOUR_ID_HERE`.
 This will then track users who visit your website.
-If you wish not to use Google Analytics, simply comment out section in `gatsby-config.js`.
+If you wish not to use Google Analytics, simply comment out the section in `gatsby-config.js`.

 At this point, you’ve got a fully functional Gatsby website that anyone can access via Netlify.

 Any questions?
 Put an issue onto the repo and we'll sort it out!

 <!-- WHAT'S INSIDE? -->

-## 🤔 What's inside?
+## <span role="img" aria-label="Thinking Face">🤔</span> What's inside?

 A quick look at the top-level files and directories you'll see in this Gatsby project.